JamesSkemp/words/content/post/cranes-intentionality-of-the-mental-in-relation-to-perception-and-thought.md

 +++
-title = "Crane's Intentionality of the Mental in Relation to Perception and Thought" summary = "Paper on Tim Crane's Intentionality of the mental in relation to perception and thought as seen in Elements of Mind: An Introduction to the Philosophy of Mind." draft = false comments = true date = "2003-03-30T01:01:00-06:00"
+title = "Crane's Intentionality of the Mental in Relation to Perception and Thought" description = "Paper on Tim Crane's Intentionality of the mental in relation to perception and thought as seen in Elements of Mind: An Introduction to the Philosophy of Mind." draft = false comments = true date = "2003-03-30T01:01:00-06:00"